 Frequently Asked Questions

-A:The Development Services Department is on the second floor of Town Hall, which is located at 950 Steeple Square Court.
+Approved paper plans needing Town signatures (Mylars, final plats, Construction Drawings, etc.) can be dropped off at the Development Services Department, located on the second floor of Town Hall, at 950 Steeple Square Court.
 Town Hall is open Monday through Friday, 8 a.m. to 5 p.m.
 Development Services allows for submittals and pick ups during these times.

-The Special Use Permit and Master Plan shall be submitted in accordance with the 2018 Submittal Schedule and the fees will be charged in accordance with the development fee schedule.
+The Special Use Permit and Master Plan shall be submitted in accordance with the current Submittal Schedule and the fees will be charged in accordance with the development fee schedule.
 This fee schedule does not include any building permit fees, if required.
-Information about applications, submittal schedules and fees may be found on-line here.
+Information about applications, submittal schedules and fees may be found online here.

-If you are interested in pursuing opening a Sweepstakes Center, please contact Donna Tierney by email or at (919) 217-2242.
+If you are interested in pursuing opening a Sweepstakes Center, please reach out to the Planner listed to the right under Contact Information.

-A:The Town will perform a Certificate of Occupancy (CO) inspection after you have received all building and trade finals from Wake County Inspections.
-Once Wake County has signed off on your permit, call the Town's inspection line at 919-217-2246 and leave a message to schedule a CO inspection.
+A:The Town will need to perform a Certificate of Occupancy (CO) inspection after you have received all building and trade finals from Wake County Inspections.
+Once Wake County has signed off on building and trade finals, schedule a "zoning final" via the Wake County Permit Portal.
 Please note a Certificate of Occupancy inspection is different than a Building Final.

-If a driveway is being added to a NC DOT street, staff recommends contacting DOT to ensure no driveway permit is required.
+If a driveway is being added to a NC DOT street, staff recommends contacting DOT to confirm if a driveway permit is required.

-If you are interested in expanding an existing driveway or adding a second driveway access, please contact Planner Donna Tierney by email or phone at 919-217-2242.
+If you are interested in expanding an existing driveway or adding a second driveway access, please contact the Planning Technician listed to the right under Contact Information.

 A:Wake County iMAPS is a great resource for property information.
 Enter your street address under Search in the top right hand side of the page.
 Once the property is found, click on the Layers button on the bottom right hand side of the screen.
 Turn various layers on or off depending on the information you are seeking.
 Jurisdictions and Zoning are very helpful layers.
 If you need help using iMAPS, click here.